dsccommunity/DFSDsc/README.md

 #### Parameters
 * **IsSingleInstance**: Specifies if the resource is a single instance, the value must be 'Yes'.
 Required.
 * **LdapTimeoutSec**: Specifies a time-out value, in seconds, for Lightweight Directory Access Protocol (LDAP) requests for the DFS namespace server.
 Uint32.
 Optional.
-* **EnableInsiteReferrals**: Indicates whether this server provides only in-site referrals.
-Boolean.
-Optional.
-* **EnableSiteCostedReferrals**: Indicates whether the server can use cost-based selection.
-Boolean.
-Optional.
-* **PreferLogonDC**: Indicates whether to prefer the logon domain controller in referrals.
-Boolean.
-Optional.
 * **SyncIntervalSec**: This interval controls how often domain-based DFS namespace root servers and domain controllers connect to the PDC emulator to get updates of DFS namespace metadata.
 Uint32.
 Optional.
 * **UseFQDN**: Indicates whether a DFS namespace server uses FQDNs in referrals.
 Boolean.
 Optional.